Selenium and Thyroid Health: Why You Need it & How to Take it

 Well, for a couple of reasons:

 #1.
-We know that the soil is becoming less nutrient dense as we grow more and more crops.
+We know that the soil is becoming less nutrient-dense as we grow more and more crops.

 #2.
-The western diet (the standard diet of most Americans) tends to be high in refined and processed foods which don’t necessarily contain the right composition of vitamins and minerals.
+The Western diet (the standard diet of most Americans) tends to be high in refined and processed foods which don’t necessarily contain the right composition of vitamins and minerals.

-Highly processed and refined foods are high in saturated fat, food colorings, chemical additives, preservatives, and devoid of critical nutrients (7).
+Highly processed and refined foods are high in saturated fat, food colorings, chemical additives, and preservatives, and devoid of critical nutrients (7).

 So, if you are consuming the standard unhealthy diet there is a high chance you may be deficient.